 - Sigma Threat Management Associates: Offers comprehensive threat assessment and management services focusing on violent or disruptive behaviors.

-- SWOT Analysis: Strengths, Weaknesses, Opportunities, Threats; strategic planning tool to assess internal and external factors impacting an organization.
+- SWOT Analysis: Strengths, Weaknesses, Opportunities, Threats; a strategic planning tool to assess internal and external factors impacting an organization.

 - Bowtie Risk Assessment: Visualizes hazards, threats, and controls in relation to risk exposure and mitigation strategies.